-C. Certainly olay, but we can probably find more optimal land use while retaining the area's character.
+A. Not at all appropriate or best use D. Perfect land use for this area while retaining the area's character.
 For many there is a desire to enhance the downtown's Main Street feel and add moderately more density to support additional